obruchez/flac-to-mp3/README.md

 # flac-to-mp3

-Converts a whole directory structure from FLAC (or other audio formats) to MP3 (or AAC), using ffmpeg.
+Convert a whole directory structure from FLAC (or other audio formats) to MP3 (or AAC), using ffmpeg.
 Metadata tags are preserved.
 Non-audio files are copied.

 ```
 Usage: FlacToMp3 [options] source_directory destination_directory